Superfoods: Hype or Hero?

 Mushrooms:

 Button, portobello, shiitake, crimping, and oyster mushrooms contain vitamin A, potassium, fiber, and several antioxidants not present in most other foods.
-Due to their unique antioxidant content, mushrooms may also play a role in reducing inflammation (yep) and preventing certain types of cancers.
+Due to their unique antioxidant content, mushrooms may also play a role in reducing inflammation and preventing certain types of cancers.
+If you’re not a fan of mushrooms, it’s east to sneak them into your diet via a powder.
+Your smoothie, for instance!
+There are some really good ones on the market, which I’m happy to recommend.

 Be Healthy with Nancy